 Before jumping on board and hiring a pricey agency or digital marketer to join your team, there are plenty of things you can do for free that can significantly increase the amount of internet traffic coming to your site.
-Plus, by making these changes, you can positively build relationships with present and future customers.

 A couple of weeks back I talked about how to properly charge for a service fee.
 This week I want to use a lot of the same principles but this time talk about the ever-important maintenance club memberships most contractors offer.

 When you own a small service business, it's tempting to look on employee vacations as a necessary evil.
 After all, when your income is from employees getting paid for doing work, every vacation day represents lost revenue.